i love international moving logo overlay

 Posted Moving Preparation / August 26, 2019

 Did you decide to change your current place of living?
 Packing to move and where to start with it is probably the first thing that comes to your mind after you choose to relocate.
 Before you begin packing, you should know that boxing up all of your belongings is not an easy task, and it will take time.
-I Love International Moving has put together a list of things that should make the moving procedure easier for you.
+Here’s a list of things that should make the moving overseas easier for you.

 How Do You Start Packing Before Moving Day – Make a Checklist

 First of all, you should make a moving checklist that will help you with dozens of moving-related tasks that you have to complete.
-It will also give you a day-to-day schedule and provide you with a much needed time frame.
-Just keep in mind that some of the tasks can be more urgent than the others, so act accordingly.
+It will also give you a day-to-day schedule and provide you with a much-needed time frame.
+Just keep in mind that some of the tasks can be more urgent than others, so act accordingly.

-Have in mind that the more you declutter the better.
-Go through each room, evaluate the belongings you haven’t used in a while, and decide if you really need them?
+Keep in mind that the more you declutter the better.
+Go through each room, evaluate the belongings you haven’t used in a while, and decide if you really need them.
 When was the last time you actually used them?
-When you sort out the things you don’t use or you don’t need anymore, you can donate them, sell them or even give them to your friends.
+When you sort out the things you don’t use or don’t need anymore, you can donate them, sell them, or even give them to your friends.
 That way, you will give them a new purpose.

 What to Put in Storage?

-Have in mind that if your move is temporary, unnecessary things can be put in storage.
-No matter what the answer is, you should make sure that you decide what stays in storage, and what goes before you actually begin packing.
+Keep in mind that if your move is temporary, unnecessary things can be put in storage.
+No matter what the answer is, you should make sure that you decide what stays in a storage unit, and what goes before you actually begin packing.
+Luckily, I Love International Moving has top-notch storage solutions for you that will keep your belongings safe and it’s completely free for 30 days!

 Share Boxes and Save Some Money

-Before you actually begin putting your items in boxes, you need to find a good moving company.
+Before you actually begin putting your items in boxes, you need to find a trustworthy overseas shipping company.
 That is one of the most important pieces of the relocation puzzle, so don’t leave it until the end of the process.
-Find movers that suit your needs and budget.
+Find international movers that suit your needs and budget.

 Estimate Your Move